 This guidance is not a substitute for the knowledge and expertise of a professional arboriculturalist (tree specialist).
 The services of a competent arboriculturalist should be engaged at the earliest possible stage in the planning process.
-If the correct information is not provided in relation to trees and a proposed development, then it will result in either a delay in the determination or refusal of an application.
+If the correct information is not provided in relation to trees and a proposed development then it will result in either a delay in the determination or refusal of an application.

-Where trees and woodlands are removed in association with development, developers will generally be expected to provide compensatory planting.
+Where woodland is removed in association with development, developers will generally be expected to provide compensatory planting.
 The criteria for determining the acceptability of woodland removal and further information can be found within the Scottish Government's Control of Woodland Removal Policy.
 Ancient woodlands are of particular importance for nature, not just because of the trees, but for soil structure and diversity of flora created over time.
 They can also provide valued places for people to enjoy through recreation.
 Once destroyed, ancient woodlands cannot be recreated.
 The Scottish Government's Control of Woodland Removal Policy includes a strong presumption against the removal of ancient woodland.
-Other areas of woodland and individual trees can also be of significant value, particularly in urban areas, and they also need to be afforded an appropriate level of protection in the planning process.

-Please also see the Natural Heritage Aberdeen Planning Guidance, which includes information on bats and birds as these may be present within trees and are legally protected.
+Please also see the Natural Heritage Supplementary Guidance, which includes information on bats and birds as these may be present within trees and are legally protected.

-2.2 How are Trees Protected?
+3. How Are Trees Protected?

 Trees are protected in a number of different ways through different pieces of legislation.
-This means you may be required to fulfill certain obligations if you wish to undertake works to a protected tree.
-To find out if a tree is protected and for more information on how to go about securing any necessary consent, please see the Council's Environmental Policy Team webpage.
+This means you may be required to fulfill certain obligations if you wish undertake works to a protected tree.
+To find out if a tree is protected and for more information on how to go about securing any necessary consent, please contact the Council's Environmental Policy Team (see useful contacts at the back of this document).